Emotionally Unavailable Men Characteristics And Traits

 - He Replaces Emotional Connections with Physical Ones

-Physical intimacy is a natural part of a romantic relationship, and it isn’t uncommon for men to be interested in initiating a physical relationship before you’ve established an emotional connection.
+Physical intimacy is a natural part of a romantic relationship, and it isn’t uncommon for men to be interested in initiating a physical relationship before they’ve established an emotional connection.
 The difference with emotionally unavailable men is that they will replace emotional connections with physical ones.
 If your boyfriend deflects your attempts to talk about your relationship or your emotions by initiating physical intimacy, there is a good chance that he is an emotionally unavailable man.

 What to Do If You’re With an Emotionally Unavailable Man

 An emotionally distant man isn’t necessarily a broken man; he just hasn’t learned or has forgotten how to deal with emotions.
 Dealing with an emotionally unavailable man isn’t impossible.
 You can approach the idea of going to couples counseling with him or having him go to individual therapy to try and address his problems.
 There is a good chance he’ll refuse, but if you approach it straightforwardly, he may be receptive.
-Tell him that you’re interested in continuing your relationship, and mention the ways that you believe make you two a good fit for each other.
-If he’s the type of man that is willing to try and change, he should be willing to address his issues.
+Tell him that you’re interested in continuing your relationship, and mention how you believe you make you two a good fit for each other.
+If he’s the type of man willing to try and change, he should be willing to address his issues.
 If he isn’t, you’ll know it is time to move on from the relationship.

 If you’ve found yourself in a relationship with an emotionally unavailable man and aren’t sure how to deal with it, try setting up an appointment with a licensed therapist here at ReGain.
 We connect people with therapists that can help deal with many types of problems, including those that can arise from dealing with emotionally distant men.
-Unlike in-person counseling, we offer convenient online sessions that can be done from your computer, tablet, or phone, whenever it best suits your schedule.
+Unlike in-person counseling, we offer convenient online sessions that can be done from your computer, tablet, or phone whenever it best suits your schedule.
 Don’t let dealing with emotionally unavailable men affect your mental well-being; let a licensed therapist help you learn how to work through this journey, even if your boyfriend isn’t willing to participate.

 Previous ArticleHow To Tell Your Ex You Still Love Him